Wemla

 Guess what?
 The only way to find out how to reach your website is by opening the sender details, then copy-pasting part of that email address into a browser’s navigation bar.
 It makes for an appalling customer experience!

 In our emails I have typed Website in the footer region, then added a link to it.
 No fancy images at this point, but at least it is there to use.
+As you can tell, this improvement is as easy as our previous suggestions to implement, and if you are using a custom template for your newsletters, you just have to create this link once after which it will show up automatically in subsequent emails.

 Pro tip: Another far too overlooked alternative (or rather addition) is to add your logo to the top of each email, above the greeting, so that you provide instant recognition in your readers.
 Lots of people use it in my other business for quick access to the online shop with its handicrafts goods.